JayantSingh97/Angular7webSiteApplicationCrud-CLI/README.md

 npm i command creates new node_modules and restores all the project dependency.

+Make sure the Vue.js application should be using the same (# PORT NUMBER ) like http://yourApisubdomain.yourApimaindomain(or)yourportnumber on which your web api is running if  there will be any kind of mismatch in api (URL || URI) configuration then application many not work appropriately.

+Or it may throw unexpectedlly 404 Not Found error because your website is trying to access the Api which does not exist.

 # This project was built on latest version of angular (CLI) framework on 09-08-2019 (IST)

 # Thank you.